sorare/api/README.md

 ## Rate limit

-The GraphQL API is rate limited by default.
+The GraphQL API is rate limited.
 We can provide an extra API Key on demand that raises those limits.

 Here are the configured limits: